prakash023/3D--Visualisation/README.md

 9. Visualized the airflow directions within europe using WebGL + D3.js, python and HTML
 10. The glaciers in the mountain around  2125 A.D comapared to 2025 A.D-  completely in QGIS!
 11. Breweries and pubs within walkable distance in Bamberg
+12. cellular makeup of the Maltese built-up environment